rebosar/node-wow-drops/README.md

 - **Slot**: The item's slot (e.g., Head, Chest, etc.).
 - **Weapon Type**: The type of weapon (if applicable).

-### Dark Mode
+### Dark Mode (Not Currently Working)
 The dark mode toggle allows users to switch between light and dark themes, and the setting is saved using `localStorage`.

 ## Technologies Used
 - **Node.js** with Express for backend and routing.